kcodeg123/DevBoxPoC/README.md

         * Microsoft 365 Education Student Use Benefit
     * You don't need to create new users necessarily.
 If you have already have a existing users in the azure subscription that we will use, we can reuse those users.
     * I do suggest a spare license (like E3/E5) to create and assign to a new user to test the flow of how it works when a new developer joins the team.
-    * Microsoft Intune automatic enrollment must be enabled
+    * Microsoft **Intune automatic enrollment** must be enabled.
+Check [here](https://learn.microsoft.com/en-us/mem/intune/enrollment/quickstart-setup-auto-enrollment#set-up-automatic-enrollment) for more information.
 * **Networking** - If your organization routes egress traffic through a firewall, open the appropriate ports.
 For more information, see [Network requirements](https://learn.microsoft.com/en-us/windows-365/enterprise/requirements-network?tabs=enterprise%2Cent).
     * If you are using an Azure Network Connection, then you can review the [Health Checks](https://learn.microsoft.com/en-us/windows-365/enterprise/health-checks) in the `ANC Resource > Overview > Status tab` to review the .
 More on this, when we start with the PoC.